 Consider mediation.
 If you can settle the case without going to court you will save yourself a lot of time, energy and possibly money.
 If you and the other person agree, you can both go to mediation.
 Alternatively, the magistrates court registrar may refer your case to a dispute resolution program.

 See Step 4.
 Reaching an agreement in If you want to claim against the other driver of this guide for more information about mediation and dispute resolution.
 If you have any questions, speak to a lawyer before deciding what to do.

 What happens if we can’t reach an agreement?

 If you can’t reach an agreement, the matter will need to go to trial.

 1. Ask to see the documents held by the other person

 If you want to see the documents the other person has, you can write to them asking for a list of relevant documents in their possession or under their control.
 For example, if they are asking for towing costs you can ask for a copy of the receipt of payment.
 You can also ask to inspect the documents and be provided with copies.

-The other person must provide a List of documents (see Sample documents and forms).
+The other person must provide a List of documents (see sample in Sample documents and forms).
 They normally should provide it within 28 days after the request.

-The other person might also ask you for a list of documents you have.
-If so, you should complete a List of documents (see Sample documents and forms).
+The other person might ask you for a list of documents you have.
+If so, you should complete a List of documents (see sample in Sample documents and forms).